Helical Liquids in Semiconductors: Interacting helical channels: helical Tomonaga-Luttinger liquid

 \section{Interacting helical channels: helical Tomonaga-Luttinger liquid}

 After discussing how helical states arise at the edges or the hinges of a topologically nontrivial system, we now turn to their own properties and how they can be characterized.
 Since the helical states in either 2DTI edges or HOTI hinges are spatially confined in one-dimensional channels, one expects strong interaction and correlation effects.
 For the usual, nonhelical case, it is well known that elementary excitations in interacting one-dimensional systems are of bosonic nature.
 Such a system is known as Tomonaga-Luttinger liquid (TLL), which differs strongly from a Fermi liquid describing interacting fermions in higher dimensions~\cite{Haldane:1981,Giamarchi:2003}.
 Adding their helical nature, the edge or hinge states realize a special form of matter, which is named {\it helical Tomonaga-Luttinger liquid} (hTLL) in this review.
 Kane and Mele's proposal on the quantum spin Hall effect motivated investigations on such a helical liquid formed along the edge of the system.
-It was shown that it embodies a novel class of matter~\cite{Wu:2006,Xu:2006}, which is distinct from the spinful TLL (formed in spin-degenerate systems such as semiconductor quantum wires) or the chiral TLL (formed in the edge of a fractional quantum Hall system).
+It was shown that it embodies a novel class of matter~\cite{Wu:2006,Xu:2006,Dolcetto:2016}, which is distinct from the spinful TLL (formed in spin-degenerate systems such as semiconductor quantum wires) or the chiral TLL (formed in the edge of a fractional quantum Hall system).
 To discuss the properties of the hTLL, we next introduce a description based on the bosonization formalism.

 Let us consider the hTLL located at an edge (a hinge) of a 2DTI (HOTI).
-At energy scales within the bulk gap where the bulk states are absent,\footnote{Beyond this energy scale, the hTLL description becomes invalid, as demonstrated in quantum Monte Carlo simulations on the Kane-Mele model with Hubbard interaction~\cite{Hohenadler:2012e,Hohenadler:2012}.} the helical channel can be described as
+At energy scales above the bulk gap, the hTLL description becomes invalid, as demonstrated in quantum Monte Carlo simulations on the Kane-Mele model with Hubbard interaction~\cite{Hohenadler:2012e,Hohenadler:2012}.
+We therefore consider the illustrated spectrum in \Fref{Fig:hTLL} and restrict our discussions to energy scales within the bulk gap, where the bulk states are absent.
+We note, however, the possibility to have coexisting gapless bulk and edge states in two-dimensional topological systems~\cite{Baum:2015}.